e-n-f/piano-diary/README.md

   * Whistle while you work
 * 31 Irving Berlin Dance Folio #32 1938
   * From the era with harder arrangements

+## 2019-08-18

+I can read the rhythm of Girl from Ipanema now with only a little fudging, so that's progress

+## 2019-08-21

+* 3 Satisfied, Helpless, Old Town Road